 School Employee Recess

 A base year is the first four of the last five completed calendar quarters preceding the benefit year.
-For example, if a person applied for benefits in March 2020, a regular base year claim would include the 4th quarter of 2018 through the 3rd quarter of 2019 (October 1, 2018 through September 30, 2019).
+For example, if a person applied for benefits in March 2020, a regular base year claim would include the fourth quarter of 2018 through the third quarter of 2019 (Oct.
+1, 2018, through Sept.
+30, 2019).
 The base year changes with each calendar quarter and is determined by the quarter in which the initial claim is filed.

-If an individual does not qualify for an unemployment insurance using the standard base year, we will use the four most recent completed calendar quarters.
+If an individual does not qualify for unemployment insurance using the standard base year, we will use the four most recently completed calendar quarters.

 What is a school recess period?

-School recess periods are times when students usually are on break periods.
-Examples include Spring break or summer vacation.
-If a school employee applies for unemployment insurance during a school recess period, their claim must be reviewed to see if their base year educational institution wages can be used during the school recess breaks.
+School recess periods are times when students are on a break from school.
+Examples include spring break or summer vacation.
+If you are a school employee and you apply for unemployment insurance during a school recess period, your claim must be reviewed to see if your base year educational institution wages can be used during the school recess breaks.

 I worked all year for a school.
 Does my claim need to be reviewed during school recess periods?

 Maybe.
 It depends on which recess period is being reviewed and when you worked for the school.
-The review is based on when students usually are on break periods, not when staff works.
+Our review is based on when students are usually on break periods; not when staff work.

 I was doing temporary work with a school, but worked full-time somewhere else when I got laid off.
 Do school recess laws apply to me?

 Yes, if you have educational wages in the base year of your claim.
-The Oregon Employment Department must review claims from school employees who worked full-time, part-time, or in a temporary position for a school.
+We must review claims from school employees who worked full-time, part-time, or in a temporary position for a school.